How much do your students love working with decimals and decimal operations?

 Turning decimal operations practice into a fun, Sudoku-like puzzle is a great way to help upper elementary and middle school math students work with the different decimal operations.

 Many of my students love solving Sudoku puzzles using whole numbers.
 When we replace the whole numbers with decimal problems, we’re able to use a logic puzzle that gives students a new way to practice!

 Solving Number Puzzles

-Sudoku puzzles are fun and interesting.
-In case you’ve never used them – they require students to problem solve, to make sure that every row, column and group of squares only has one of each number.
+In case you’ve never used them, they require problem solving and reasoning to make sure that every row, column and group of squares only has one of each number.
 Some students develop strategies when approaching a puzzle; some learn to use guess and check quite often:-)

 When working with decimals in a Sudoku puzzle, students need to consider their target numbers, as well as how to complete the necessary operation.
 This makes decimal practice a bit more interesting and engaging than working on one problem after another on a worksheet.

-I’ve only used the addition problems (which actually requires them to subtract:-), but I plan to try the other operations as well and create larger puzzles (6 x 6 and maybe 9 x 9).
+I’ve only used addition problems (which actually requires them to subtract:-), but other operations may work well also.

-To make students really think things through, I may mix up the operations!
+- Puzzles with all operations would be a greater challenge as well.
 For instance, in a 4 X 4 puzzle, the first column could be two multiplication problems and two addition problems.
-This should keep students paying close attention.

 Are you looking for more ideas about teaching decimal operations?
 Check out this post.